Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Visit the Marsaxlokk fishing village

-Marsaxlokk Bay is Malta’s second largest natural harbor and where tens or even hundreds of colorful Maltese fishing boats dock.
+Marsaxlokk Bay is Malta’s second largest natural harbor and where tens or even hundreds of colorful Maltese fishing boats dock, and its iconic status means you can’t miss putting it on your Malta itinerary.

 The fishing village of Marsaxlokk is also home to a famous fish market which gives tourists a fascinating insight into the local life and traditions.
 Walk along the shoreline of the port in Malta to admire all the adorable boats, and if you have time, you can take a boat ride to Saint Peter’s Pool for a quick dip in one of Malta’s best swimming areas.
 But not me — my departure was edging closer and closer — and so I’ll have to save Saint Peter’s Pool for next time.